Want to browse some retro Manchester City shirts? Read on…

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have around 500 classic Manchester City shirts and pieces of kit from the early 70s to the present day.
+They have hundreds of classic Manchester City shirts and pieces of kit from the early 70s to the present day.

 1981 Home Shirt